 Richard Henry Pratt requests that the Commissioner of Indian Affairs authorize Agent Miles' expenses incurred while transporting a party of six Cheyenne and Arapaho chiefs and their children as well as Daniel Tucker from the Carlisle Indian School to Philadelphia and Washington, D.C.
 Tucker and the chiefs' children are all Carlisle students.…

-Richard Henry Pratt seeks authority in his return of Lena Black Bear and Minnie Yellow Bear.
+Richard Henry Pratt seeks authority to send home Millie Yellow Bear to accompany Lena Black Bear, who is ill.
 In addition he notes that he has delayed sending Thomas Kester home due to his coming down with a case of the mumps.